-The following is a description of the valuation techniques used for these items, as well as the general classification of such items pursuant to the fair value
+The following is a description of the valuation techniques used for these items, as well as the general classification of such items pursuant to the fair value hierarchy:

-Trading securities - Fair values for these investments are based on quoted prices in active markets and are therefore classified within Level 1 of the fair value hierarchy.
+Trading securities - Fair values for these investments are based on quoted prices of identical securities in active markets and are therefore classified within Level 1 of the fair value hierarchy.

-Fair value for these investments are based on quoted prices in active markets.
-There was \$15,525 and (\$380) in unrealized holding gain and loss, respectively, recorded in other income and expense on the accompanying consolidated statements of operations for the three months ended February 28, 2014 and 2013.
+There was \$34,560 and \$394 in unrealized holding gains recorded in other income on the accompanying consolidated statements of operations for the three months ended August 31, 2014 and 2013.
+There was \$11,680 and \$1,996 in unrealized holding loss and gain, respectively, recorded in other income on the accompanying consolidated statements of operations for the nine months ended August 31, 2014 and 2013.